We frequently receive questions from people that would like to help a homeless person but do not know how to do it.

 Here we have prepared a brief guide on how to behave with homeless people.

-When you see a homeless person you are concerned about, just approach him*her directly.
-Ask if they need help or anything else.
-This might seem difficult at first, but it is really very easy.
-However, do not be offended in case the person does not want to accept your help and respect their wish.
+If you see a homeless person you care about, approach them directly.
+Ask them if they need help or anything else.
+This may take a little effort, but it’s really quite simple.
+If the person doesn’t want to accept help, then you should accept their wish.

-By the way: The same as you, homeless people would be delighted by a little “Hello, how are you?” or a friendly smile and your sincere attention.
+By the way: Just like you, homeless people are also happy about a little „Hello, how are you?“ or a friendly smile and your honest attention.

-Many people ask us if it is alright to give money to a homeless person or if donating goods would not be a better option.
-We, as an association, clearly state: Of course it is alright to give money to a homeless person.
-Even at the “risk” of the person buying alcohol, tobacco or other drugs with this money.
+Many people ask us whether it is okay to give money to a homeless person or whether donations in kind would not be more appropriate.
+We as an association say quite clearly: Of course it is okay to give money to a homeless person.
+Even at the „risk“ that the person buys alcohol, tobacco or other drugs with this money.

 Because: Homelessness often goes hand in hand with addiction.
 By donating money, you spare these people an involuntary cold turkey.